Wideband Relative Transfer Function (RTF) Estimation Exploiting Frequency Correlations: Experiments

 \subsubsection{Varying target correlation \texorpdfstring{$\rho_f$}{pf}}

 Next, we turn to one of the key experiments of the present study, where we analyze the performance of the algorithms as the target frequency correlation $\rho_f$ varies between 0 and 1 for arbitrary noise and signal powers (\Cref{fig:varcor_target_corr}).
 The wideband algorithm takes advantage of higher target spectral correlations $\rho_f$, as already observed in \Cref{sec:equicorr_targetcorr}: both for low and high noise correlation, SVD-direct has significantly better performance for higher values of $\rho_f$, reaching improvements of \SI{10}{\decibel} RMSE and \SI{0.05}{\radian} Hermitian angle.
 On the other hand, CW performs slightly better when the target correlation is completely absent ($\rho_f = 0$).
 A likely explanation is that the narrowband approach exploits the a priori knowledge that the target signal is uncorrelated across frequency.
 However, we argue that the scenario where $\rho_f=0$ is unlikely to occur in practice for the reasons highlighted in \Cref{sec:intro}.
-Turning our focus to the performance bounds, we notice that the SVD-direct method achieves the CRB if a high target correlation is present, meaning that further improvements in accuracy in this scenario are not possible. \hide{Similar to \Cref{sec:equicorr_targetcorr}, when the noise correlation is lower (\Cref{fig:varcor_target_corr_lowrmse}), the unconditional CRB decreases for increasing target correlation.
+This intuition is also confirmed in the correlation analysis of real data in \Cref{sec:corr_analysis}.
+Turning our focus to the performance bounds, we notice that the SVD-direct method achieves the CRB if a high target correlation is present. \hide{Similar to \Cref{sec:equicorr_targetcorr}, when the noise correlation is lower (\Cref{fig:varcor_target_corr_lowrmse}), the unconditional CRB decreases for increasing target correlation.
 In contrast, for higher noise correlation (\Cref{fig:varcor_target_corr_highrmse}), the interaction between noise and target correlation leads to an unconditional CRB that is almost constant for varying $\rho_f$.
 Notice that such interactions were also observed in \cite{kasasbeh_noise_2017}.}